mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 It doesn't matter how good your article is if you pick a topic that's a poor match for Hacker News.

-In this lesson, I'll share article topics that work well on Hacker News.
-I'll also show you how to avoid wasting time on articles that have a low probability of success on Hacker News.
+In this lesson, I'll share article topics that work well on Hacker News and show you how to avoid wasting time on articles that have a low probability of success.

 ### Lesson 3: Finding a Plan B